streamlit/component-template/CONTRIBUTING.md

 To configure your Python SDK in your project, follow these steps:

 1. Open "File" menu.
-2. Navigate to "Project Structure."
+2. Navigate to "Project Structure".
-3. Under "Project," locate "Edit (SDK)."
+3. Under "Project," locate "Edit (SDK)".
 4. Click on "Add Python SDK" (using the plus button).
-5. Select "Virtualenv Environment."
+5. Select "Virtualenv Environment".
-6. Choose "Existing environment."
+6. Choose "Existing environment".
 7. Specify the path to your Python environment using <your_pyenv_location>.

 ## Run locally example